-

 Physical Characteristics

-• Coloration is silver overall with dark lines running through.
-Tail is red-tipped at the bottom edge with a black marking at the tip of the adipose dorsal fin and split of caudal fin.
+- Coloration is silver overall with dark stripes running parallel down the body.
+Tail is red-tipped at the bottom edge with a black marking at the tip of the adipose dorsal fin and split of the caudal fin.

 African tigerfish have eight large, razor-sharp teeth per jaw that are visible even when the jaws are closed.